elastic/elasticsearch/rest-api-spec/README.markdown

 Run `bundle install` and then `thor list` in the _utils_ folder.

+The full command to generate the api spec is:

+    thor api:spec:generate --output=myfolder --elasticsearch=/path/to/es

 ## License

 This software is licensed under the Apache 2 license.